 A gentleman on Facebook (and he’s not the first) raised a pointed question:

-“If the bait is not poisonous, how do the termites die”?Greg
+“If the Termite Bait is not poisonous, how do the termites die”?Greg

 Well, like a politician, I could use weasel words and say that in the eyes of the AVPMA it doesn’t fall into their Poison category.

 They don’t even require the words Caution or Warning on the label.